OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ### Direct access (Cloud only)

-Shown below are the roles available for Direct access:
+Below are the roles available for Direct access:

 |                              | Cloud Owner | Cloud User |
 | ---------------------------- | ----------- | ---------- |